Laser-induced alignment of nanoparticles and macromolecules for single-particle-imaging applications: Results

-However, at 4~K, which is experimentally achievable~\cite{Samanta:StructDyn7:024304}, the rotational period increases to 400~ns for the \rodsize{10}{2} rods, resulting in the transition to the non-adiabatic regime and thus a field-free permanent alignment is observed even for this smallest rod after the pulse is off, see Fig. \ref{fig:nanorods} c.
+At 4~K~\cite{Samanta:StructDyn7:024304}, the rotational period of the \rodsize{10}{2} rod increases to 400~ns, resulting in the transition to the non-adiabatic regime and field-free permanent alignment is observed, \autoref[c]{fig:nanorods}.

-For the larger nanorods (blue, black) the degree of permanent alignment after the pulse shows a strong oscillation that decays with time, which is a result of the slow dephasing between the rotations of the confined nanorods, which start to rotate with different angular velocities, but significantly slower than for the small particles.
-This variation in the angular velocities causes the decay of the pattern with time.
-Furthermore, to ensure that these oscillations were not a result of undersampling, we performed a convergence study in which we increased the number of particles for the large nanorods to 200,000 particles and we obtained the same oscillations.
+For the larger nanorods (blue, black) the degree of permanent alignment after the pulse shows a strong oscillation that decays with time due to the progressive dephasing between the rotations of the confined nanorods, which start to rotate with different angular velocities, but significantly slower than for the small particles.
+Furthermore, to ensure that these oscillations were not a result of undersampling, we tested convergence for particles numbers up to 200,000 and obtained the same oscillations.

-Although all our simulations take into account the full polarizability tensor, it is instructive to study the degree of alignment as a function of the nanorod shape described by the ratio of its principal moments of polarizability, \ie, the ratio of $\alpha_{\parallel}$ to $\alpha_{\perp}$, which correlates with the polarizability anisotropy:
+While our simulations take into account the full polarizability tensor, it is instructive to study the degree of alignment as a function of the nanorod shape described by the ratio of its principal moments of polarizability, which correlates with the polarizability anisotropy:

-with the static-polarizability components in the principal axes of polarizability frame $\alpha_{ii}$ and $\alpha=\sum\alpha_{ii}$.
-For $\alpha_r$ the scaling factor applied to the elements of the polarizability tensors to account for the dielectric medium of proteins cancels out, and does not have to be included in this discussion of shape.
+$\alpha_{11}$, $\alpha_{22}$ and $\alpha_{33}$ are the principal moments of polarizability and $\alpha$ denotes their average.
+For $\alpha_r$ the scaling factor applied to the elements of the polarizability tensors to account for the dielectric medium of proteins~\cite{Amin:JPCL10:2938} cancels out, and does not have to be included in this discussion of shape.